azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

 ```

 >> In the above code, ContentView serves as a container view and the ProductListView and ProductCellView are presentation views.
 Container views serves the purpose of containing other views (reusable views).
-Container views can download data from an API and then pass it down to the child views.
+The main job of a container view is to provide data down to the child views.

 ## Searching